tarwn/lessthandot-hugo/blogs/content/posts/2011-07-12-t-sql-tuesday-20-t.md

 **Table Aliases**

 No, you don't need to ask people in the office to start calling you by your Twitter handle (no matter how funny that would be).
-SQL Server includes a “correlation name” or “range variable” to make FROM statements more easily readable.
-It's also known as a “table alias”.
+SQL Server includes a "correlation name" or "range variable" to make FROM statements more easily readable.
+It's also known as a "table alias".

 A table alias is easy to implement, and saves trouble in the long run.
 How?
 Let's look at this simple query: